huggingface/datasets/docs/source/processing.rst

     >>> assert bookcorpus.features.type == wiki.features.type
     >>> bert_dataset = concatenate_datasets([bookcorpus, wiki])

+If you want to interleave the datasets instead of concatenating them, you can use :func:`datasets.interleave_datasets`.

 Saving a processed dataset on disk and reload it
 ------------------------------------------------